matslexell/advanced-software-design/Unit_1_assignments_template.markdown

 I would argue that the problem with binaryUserSearch is that it assumes that the incoming SortedUserDataList is sorted in ascending order in regards to the user.name field.
 This is not clear without reading the code of sortedUserDataList.ts.

-Let's say in the future the sorting function changes to descending, alphanumeric, or in regards to "name+email" instead.
-We might start seeing different behaviour.
+Let's say in the future the sorting function changes to descending, alphanumeric, or in regards to user.email instead.
+We will most likely start seeing different behavior.